johandersson/.LOG-hog/README.md

 ## Log Text Editor

-A lightweight Java Swing application for managing personal log entries (in the .LOG text format that Notepad can generate) with ease.
+A lightweight Java Swing application for managing personal log entries (in the .LOG text format that Notepad can generate, a simple yet useful feature for creating time-stamped logs or journal entries) with ease.

 ### Features